 5. Workforce Safety

 HR department needs to ensure every staff working in a safe environment.
-It’s their obligation to research and develop safety policies for the company that are in compliance with state and federal laws and regulation.
-They need to identify unsafe conditions and make clear notice on potential dangerous matters such as dangerous equipment, chemical drags, radioactive substances, etc.
+It’s their obligation to research and develop safety policies for the company that is in compliance with state and federal laws and regulation.
+They need to identify unsafe conditions and make clear notice on potential dangerous matters such as dangerous equipment, chemical drugs, radioactive substances, etc.